 Michigan law requires employers who hire three or more employees or have one employee working at least 35 hours per week to have workers’ compensation insurance.
 This coverage helps provide medical and wage loss benefits to workers who suffer an injury arising out of and in the course of their employment.
 This is in accordance with the state’s Workers’ Disability Compensation Act.

 An employee is generally anyone who performs services for pay.
 Independent contractors are not considered employees and are not covered under workers’ compensation.
-They should still consider calling a lawyer after an accident because they may have been misclassified as an independent contractor when they should be considered an employee, based on things like the control the employer had over your work and your hours worked.
+They should still consider calling a lawyer after an accident because they may have been misclassified as an independent contractor when they should be considered an employee, based on things like the control the employer had over their work and their hours worked.

 Workers’ compensation is also a no-fault system, which means it does not matter who is at fault for an injury.
 Even if you share some responsibility, you may still be able to obtain benefits if you can show your injury or illness happened while on the job.

-Injuries and Illnesses That May Qualify for Benefits
+Personal Injury and Illness That May Qualify for Workers’ Comp Benefits

-To obtain workers’ compensation benefits, your injury or illness must have required sufficient medical treatment beyond first aid.
+To obtain workers’ compensation benefits, your injury or illness must have required sufficient medical care beyond first aid.
 This includes workplace accidents that result in some form of physical disability.

-Preexisting conditions aggravated or accelerated by employment, such as mental disabilities, degenerative arthritis or heart/cardiovascular conditions may also qualify a worker for benefits.
+Preexisting conditions aggravated or accelerated by employment, such as mental disabilities, degenerative arthritis, or heart/cardiovascular conditions may also qualify a worker for benefits.
 Even occupational diseases are covered.
-These are injuries or diseases that arise over time such as silicosis, a lung disease caused by foundry workers breathing in dust containing silica, and other dust-related illnesses loggers are exposed to.
+These are injuries or diseases that arise over time such as silicosis, a lung disease seen in foundry workers who breathed in dust containing silica, and other dust-related illnesses to which loggers are exposed.

 Call our firm today at (800) 762-8623 to learn if you may be eligible for workers’ compensation.